teamtomo/cryotypes/README.md

 Particle positions are coordinates in 2D or 3D images.
 The center of the first pixel is taken to be the origin `(0, 0)` or `(0, 0, 0)` and the units of particle positions are pixels.

 ### Shifts
-Particle shifts are in image pixels and are additive to positions, such that `POSITION + SHIFT` is the "real" position of the particle.
+Particle shifts are in image pixels and are additive to positions, such that `POSITION + SHIFT` is the position of the particle in the tomogram.

 ### Orientations
 Particle orientations are stored as